 Another thing you should do is make sure you’re consuming enough antioxidants.
 In addition to their many benefits, antioxidants will help strengthen your skin’s defenses against sun damage.

 And lastly, make sure you remain vigilant about any changes to your skin.
 Check for abnormalities yourself and visit your dermatologist at least once a year to check for skin cancer.
+If you feel the exposure is too strong, it’s wise to cover up with proper running clothing like sports arm sleeves and/or leg sleeves.

 Do all these things with care and you can reap all the benefits of running in the sun while minimizing the risk.